hapax/hapax.github.io/assets/chuzenji.md

 Something imperishable must underwrite this process; it certainly cannot be the perishable beings themselves, since they pass out of existence, and take whatever causative powers they effected with them.
-To my mind, the Third Way does not establish a Judeo-Christian Father, wrathful or provident, bur rather God as a metaphysical principle of ruin.
+To my mind, the Third Way is no route to the Judeo-Christian Father, wrathful or provident, but rather God as a metaphysical principle of ruin.

 I wonder: does the god of ruin smile on this place?